 The SIBC draws upon the resources of the University, comprehensive library research, a distinguished faculty, and a close relationship with the vast network of dedicated Notre Dame alumni, including the International Business Council.
 These opportunities allow SIBC members to expand their horizons and gain international exposure to a variety of business disciplines.
 The SIBC encourages students from all majors and interests to become active members of the organization with the hope of bringing a variety of perspectives to issues regarding international business and economics.

 At the core of the Council are the students.
 The SIBC was founded by a group of undergraduates and has continued to grow under the undergraduate student body.
 Being entirely student-run has allowed students to build upon their education, learn from their experiences, and shape the direction of the Council going forward.

 Early on, students recognized the imperativeness of having not only more academic exposure to international topics but also real-life experiences worldwide.
 This realization caused students to demand an evolution in their undergraduate educations to include a broader range of global topics.

-“Peace through Commerce” has been an underlying belief and driving force of the Council since Day One.
+“Peace through Commerce” has been an underlying belief and driving force of the Council since its creation.
 Why commerce?
-Because it encompasses every facet of life and relationships, it is blind to boundaries and physical differences, and in its best form it seeks to enhance life and living.
-Business is not just Notre Dame’s Mendoza College of Business; it necessarily includes every field of study.
+Because it encompasses every facet of life and relationships, it is blind to boundaries and physical differences, and, in its best form, it seeks to enhance life and living.

 Not an ordinary student club, but rather a Council of hundreds of students organized in a businesslike, yet highly entrepreneurial hierarchy.
 This perfect blend of formality and flexibility allows the Council’s positive impact on the world to be all the more significant.